tanpham199/MentalArithmetic/README.md

 # MentalArithmetic
-A simple mental arithmetic game.
+A simple mental arithmetic game using DOM manipulation.